Travels with Gannon & Wyatt

 ‘Travels with Gannon & Wyatt’ is a rare diamond that shines bright.
 A series that both parents and kids will enjoy reading on their own or together.

 Check out the links below to grab your very own copies of ‘Travels with Gannon & Wyatt.’
-As of now, there are six books in the series: Botswana, Great Bear Rainforest, Egypt, Greenland, Ireland, and Hawaii.
+As of now, there are seven books in the series: Botswana, Great Bear Rainforest, Egypt, Greenland, Ireland, Hawaii, and Australia.
 I can only hope that Patti Wheeler and Keith Hemstreet continue writing!

 - Adventures and Mystery Await in the National Parks :: The National Park Mystery Series